-Rap and R&B artist who gained attention for her singles "New York" and "Werkin' Girls."
-She released her debut album Dirty Gold in 2013.
-She has also reworked the songs of others, like Beyonce's track "Drunk in Love."
+Rap and R&B artist who gained attention for their singles "New York" and "Werkin' Girls."
+They released their debut album Dirty Gold in 2013.
+They have also reworked the songs of others, like Beyonce's track "Drunk in Love."

-She was raised by parents with African and Native American backgrounds.
-Haze identifies as pansexual and often sings and raps about sexuality.
+They were raised by parents with African and Native American backgrounds.
+Haze identifies as pansexual and agender and often sings and raps about sexuality.

 They released the 2013 single "On the Edge," a diss track aimed at fellow rapper Azealia Banks.